ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/index.md

 - Extensible compiler framework
   - Expression tree compiler used by default
 - Extensible 'targets'
-  - Can write your own code which produces objects when Rezolver matches it to a request type
+  - Can write your own code which produces objects when Rezolver matches it to a requested type
-- Direct Asp.Net Core integration via extensions to the [Microsoft.Extensions.DependencyInjection](docs/nuget-packages/rezolver.microsoft.extensions.dependencyinjection.md) and
-[Microsoft.AspNetCore.Hosting](docs/nuget-packages/rezolver.microsoft.aspnetcore.hosting.md) packages via nuget packages (click the links to go to our package docs)
-- Extensible configuration framework *(under review)*
-  - Json configuration *(under review)*

 _<small> * If a topic isn't linked, it's probably because we're still working on the documentation, or because it's covered in the parent topic</small>_